-We take a look at the latest way to get up and above everything in New York and find out is Edge is worth your time with so many other, more iconic observation decks in the City, Is the Edge any good are the “Gimmicks” worth it and should you spend your money and time here or stick with the more vanilla Observation Deck experience.
+We take a look at the latest way to get up and above everything in New York and find out if Edge is worth your time with so many other, more iconic observation decks in the City, Is the Edge any good, are the “Gimmicks” worth it and should you spend your money and time here or stick with the more vanilla Observation Deck experience.
 Find out EVERYTHING you need to know about the Edge Observation Deck

 - Height: 100th Floor – 1,131 Feet – Tallest Outdoor Deck in the Western Hemisphere

 - Cost: Adults: $42 – Child $36 – Senior $39

 - Location: New, Hudson Yards Development MAP

 - Prominent Landmarks: All Of Manhattan!

 The Edge is an All-new Observation deck for New York City.
 This mind-blowing feat of engineering sees the deck actually stick out of the side of the colossal 30 Hudson Yards Tower.
 Positioned hair-raisingingly on the 100th floor some 1132 feet above the streets the Observation deck is the Highest Open Air Deck in the Northern Hemisphere (The One World Observatory and 102nd floor Empire state building are both higher but both enclosed).

 The Triangle Shaped deck is surrounded by glass giving the impression of being fully exposed to the incredible heights and views all around.
 There is a Glass Floor, the Eastern Point where you can be alone with the skyline, Angled glass, and a Champagne Bar.